While there is an inordinate amount of wonderful content to be consumed on the internet (my addiction is

 use UTF-8 as it is the most efficient with higest compatibility :)

-Advanced web security topics
+Advanced web security

 The following is snippets of useful information (condensed from articles similar to the above which didn't